If you have ulcerative colitis (UC), you’ve probably heard of biologics, a relatively new treatment for the condition.

 - interleukin (IL) inhibitors

 Anti-TNF agents bind to and block the protein called tumor necrosis factor-alpha (TNF-alpha).
-This protein causes inflammation in the intestines, organs, and tissues of people with UC.
+In people with UC, this protein causes inflammation in the:

 Blocking this protein is important for UC remission.
 Anti-TNF agents have not only helped people maintain remission, but some can actually heal inflamed intestinal areas.